American Medical Association: 1981–2000

 A Federal district judge ruled that the AMA had violated the Sherman Antitrust Act in 1987 by depriving chiropractors of access to the Association.
 The lawsuit, filed by four chiropractors, accused AMA of conspiring to prevent chiropractors from practicing in the United States.

-In 1990, AMA published Health Access America, which proposed improved access to affordable health care for citizens without healthcare insurance.

 The Journal of the American Medical Association first documented that Joe Camel cartoons reached more children than adults in December 1991.
 The Association called for the R. J. Reynolds Tobacco Company to stop using the Joe Camel character in its advertising because of its appeal to youth.

 In 1995, Lonnie R. Bristow became the first African-American president of the American Medical Association.
 Before he became president, Bristow was the first African-American member of the board of trustees and first African-American chairman of the board.

 In 1996, the AMA campaigned against health plan "gag clauses", which prohibited doctors from discussing with their patients treatments not covered by the plan, stating that the stipulations inhibit the communication of information and restrict the care doctors can give their patients.
 The clauses were removed from the contracts of five leading providers, and laws prohibiting such clauses were passed in 16 states.

 In 1997, the AMA established the National Patient Safety Foundation as an independent, nonprofit research and education organization focused on patient safety.

-In 1997, the AMA lobbied Congress to restrict the number of doctors that could be trained in the United States, claiming that, "The United States is on the verge of a serious oversupply of physicians."

 Nancy W. Dickey was named president of the American Medical Association in June 1998.
 She was the first woman to head the organization and had been part of AMA's leadership since 1977.

 2000–present

-In 2002, the American Medical Association released a report that found a medical liability insurance crisis in at least a dozen states was forcing physicians to either close practices or limit services.
+In 2002, the AMA released a report that found a medical liability insurance crisis in at least a dozen states was forcing physicians to either close practices or limit services.
 The association called for Congress to take action and campaigned for national reform.

-The American Medical Association launched the "Voice for the Uninsured" campaign in 2007 to promote coverage for uninsured citizens.